-We are proud to have started an Icelandic sheep flock at Heritage Haus, and have selected stock for their meaty builds and quality fleece.
+We are proud to have an Icelandic sheep flock at Heritage Haus and have selected our breeding animals for their meaty builds and quality fleece.
 Their lambs will produce mild but flavorful meat in addition to wool and pelts.
-We are excited to be able to offer these new products on our farm!
+We are excited to be able to offer these products from our livestock on our farm!

 We are members of ISBONA, and CLRC, the official registry association for Icelandic Sheep in North America.